eliyacobov1/vision2text-traffic/README.md

 vehicles.
 The `CongestionDetector` then analyses object trajectories using a Kalman filter and optical flow to estimate speed and density.
 Finally, a vision-language model summarises the scene in natural language, enabling high-level insights about traffic conditions.
+For a more integrated approach, the `SceneUnderstandingModel` can be enabled with `--scene` to combine detection and captioning in one step.

 ## Flamingo-Inspired Mode